subugoe/rdd-technical-reference/rdd-technical-reference.md

 We exclusively use git in RDD.
 Please see <https://git-scm.com/doc> for information on how it works.

 We recommend to use the [Git flow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) (also consult the [Cheat Sheet](https://danielkummer.github.io/git-flow-cheatsheet)).
 For git flow it is safest to protect your master and develop branch on server side to avoid accidental pushes into these branches.
-All specific branches working on an issue described in a bug tracker may utilize the following naming scheme: `[track]/#[ISSUENUMBER]-[KEYWORD]`, e.g. `bugfix/#12-flux-capacitor`.
+All specific branches working on an issue described in a bug tracker may utilize the following naming scheme:\
+\
+`[track]/#[ISSUENUMBER]-[KEYWORD]`\
+\
+e.g. `bugfix/#12-flux-capacitor`.

 A GitHub workflow used in DARIAH-DE and related services is described in the [DARIAH-DE Wiki](https://wiki.de.dariah.eu/display/DARIAH3/DARIAH-DE+Release+Management#DARIAH-DEReleaseManagement-Beispielmitdevelop-undmaster-Branch(Gitflow)).

 It is also recommended to automatically close issues via commit message; How this works exactly depends on the Git repository server.
-Issues can also be referenced across repositories (cf. [link](https://help.github.com/articles/autolinked-references-and-urls/#commit-shas)).
+Issues can also be [referenced across repositories](https://help.github.com/articles/autolinked-references-and-urls/#commit-shas).

 We use the following Git servers at the moment in RDD: